Pyramid megabattle

 Destroy the generator, then without losing health along the way, get back to the outer door.

-Before going through the doorway, I suggest pausing to let Cortana start saying "The second pulse generator is located in the adjacent canyon.
+Before going through the doorway, you might like to pause to let Cortana start saying "The second pulse generator is located in the adjacent canyon.
 Move out, and I'll mark the target with a nav-point when we get closer."
 The pause is just to get done with that dialogue (you don't need to wait for her to finish), so you won't hear it every time you battle.
 You don't have to pause here though; just make sure she's started that dialogue by the time you get your final checkpoint.

 As for that, go through the doorway.
-An exit checkpoint is triggered, which you can keep delayed until you want it; e.g. when you're airborne and a bit lower down (as seen in BCM561), or perhaps when you're down on the ground and near a collection of weapons to choose from.
+An exit checkpoint is triggered, which you can keep delayed until you want it; e.g. when you're airborne and a bit lower down (as seen in BCM561), or perhaps when you're down on the ground and near a collection of weapons to choose from (you can see that type of set-up in BCM562 and beyond).
 When you get the checkpoint, you're done!

 Note: there was another bit of Cortana dialogue that got finished with during the procedure, namely a belated "Wait.
 We should commandeer one of those Banshees; we'll need it to reach the pulse generator in time."
 Sometimes it occurs on your way to the generator, other times on your way back out.